Xavier vs. Winthrop College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 148.7

-Xavier has a 5-4-0 record against the spread this season compared to Winthrop, who is 3-6-0 ATS.
-The Musketeers are 5-4-0 and the Eagles are 4-5-0 in terms of hitting the over.
+Xavier has a 5-4-0 record against the spread so far this season compared to Winthrop, who is 3-6-0 ATS.
+In terms of hitting the over, games involving the Musketeers are 5-4-0 and the Eagles are 4-5-0.

 Bet on this or any college basketball matchup at BetMGM